|

 Does Steaming Kill Dust Mites?

-Steam cleaning is the safest, most effective cleaning technique for killing dust mites.
+Steam is the safest, most effective technique for killing dust mites.
 A steamer uses high-temperature water heated to over 200⁰F that turns into steam.
 This hot steam kills bacteria and pollutants, including dust mites.

-How Hot Does Steam Need to be to Kill Mites?
+How Hot Does Steam Need to Be to Kill Mites?

+Steam should be at least 140 degrees Fahrenheit to kill dust mites effectively.
 Clothing steamers and steam cleaners heat water to boiling point to create steam.
 The steam temperature output is generally above 140 degrees Fahrenheit, depending on the steam cleaner.

 How Do You Get Rid of Dust Mites in Your Laundry?

 The easiest way of eliminating dust mites when doing laundry is by washing in hot water.
-Please check the clothing labels first to ensure your garments can be hot washed.
+Please check the clothing labels first to ensure your garments can be hot-washed.
+If your clothing is not suitable for washing in hot water, use a garment steamer to kill dust mites on apparel.

 How Do I Reduce Dust Mites Using a Steam Cleaner?